 To help solve the Bay Area's growing congestion problems, MTC and local transportation agencies worked with the state Legislature to craft a new ballot measure to fund congestion relief and public transit improvements in bridge corridors paid for by an increase in tolls on the region's seven state-owned toll bridges for the first time since 2010.

-Known as Regional Measure 3, the measure will be submitted for voters' consideration on June 5, 2018.
+Known as Regional Measure 3, the measure was approved by Bay Area voters on June 5, 2018.
 Learn more about Regional Measure 3 and review the Frequently Asked Questions (FAQs) on Regional Measure 3.

 All 21 Commissioners serve the Bay Area Toll Authority.
 See the full Commission Roster.